Janis Joplin: Death

+Peggy Caserta has insisted Joplin's death was not an accidental overdose, but rather a result of a head gash suffered after the "hourglass heel" of her slingback sandal caught in the shag carpet, causing her to lose her balance.
+Caserta did concede, however, that drugs and/or alcohol may have played a role in hastening Joplin's death that night.
+Joplin was cremated at Pierce Brothers Westwood Village Memorial Park and Mortuary in Los Angeles, and her ashes were scattered from a plane into the Pacific Ocean.

 Personal life

 Joplin's significant relationships with men included ones with Peter de Blanc, Country Joe McDonald (who wrote the song "Janis" at Joplin's request), David (George) Niehaus, Kris Kristofferson, and Seth Morgan (from July 1970 until her death, at which time they were allegedly engaged).
 She also had relationships with women.
 During her first stint in San Francisco in 1963, Joplin met and briefly lived with Jae Whitaker, a woman whom she had met while playing pool at the bar Gino & Carlo in North Beach.
 Whitaker broke off their relationship because of Joplin's hard drug use and sexual relationships with other people.
 Whitaker was first identified by name in connection with Joplin in 1999, when Alice Echols' biography Scars of Sweet Paradise was published.

-Joplin also had an on-again-off-again romantic relationship with Peggy Caserta.
-They first met in November 1966 when Big Brother performed at a San Francisco venue called The Matrix.
-Caserta was one of 15 people in the audience, and at the time, she ran Mnasidika, a clothing boutique in the Haight Ashbury.
-Approximately a month after Caserta attended the concert, Joplin visited her boutique and said she could not afford to buy a pair of jeans that was for sale, instead asking to put down the first 50 cents on the $5 item.
-Caserta was amazed that such a talented singer could not afford a $5 item, and gave her a pair for free.
+Joplin had an on-again-off-again romantic relationship with Peggy Caserta.
+They first met in November 1966 when Big Brother performed at The Matrix in San Francisco.
+Caserta was one of 15 people in the audience; at the time, she ran Mnasidika, a clothing boutique in the Haight Ashbury.
+Approximately a month after the concert, Joplin visited Caserta's boutique and said she could not afford to buy a pair of $5 jeans for sale, asking to make a 50 cent down payment.
+Caserta was amazed such a talented singer could not afford $5, and gave Joplin a pair for free.
 Their friendship was platonic for more than a year.
-Before it moved to the next level, Caserta was in love with Big Brother guitarist Sam Andrew, and sometime during the first half of 1968 traveled from San Francisco to New York to flirt with him.
+Before it became romantic, Caserta was in love with Big Brother guitarist Sam Andrew, and sometime during the first half of 1968 traveled from San Francisco to New York to be with him.
 He did not want a serious relationship, and Joplin sympathized with Caserta's disappointment.
 The Woodstock concert film includes 37 seconds of Joplin and Caserta walking together before they reached the tent where Joplin waited for her turn to perform.
 By the time the festival took place in August 1969, both were intravenous heroin addicts.